How to Teach Large Multimodal Models New Skills: Results

-\textbf{2) Vision‑side updates are weak or near‑neutral}: the vision encoder yields a modest Target Learning \(+9.6\) with negative Target Overall \(-0.5\) and Held‑out Forgetting \(-10.8\); projector‑only updates barely move any metric (smallest changes overall).
+\item \textbf{Vision‑side updates are weak or near‑neutral}: the vision encoder yields a modest Target Learning \(+9.6\) with negative Target Overall \(-0.5\) and Held‑out Forgetting \(-10.8\); projector‑only updates result in little change.

-\textbf{3) Language‑model tuning has the best learning}: LLM shows the strongest Target Learning \(+31.8\) and a solid Target Overall \(+13.0\), but also substantial Target/Held‑out Forgetting (\(-23.5\)/\(-23.3\)), even better than the Full model.
+\item \textbf{Language‑model tuning has the best learning}: LLM shows the strongest Target Learning \(+31.8\) and a solid Target Overall \(+13.0\), but still substantial Target/Held‑out Forgetting (\(-23.5\)/\(-23.3\)).

-\textbf{4) Self‑attention projection is the most stable among LLM choices}: SA Proj.\ achieves high Target Overall \(+23.1\) with minimal forgetting (Target \(-2.3\), Held‑out \(-0.6\)); the conservative variant without \(W_O\) further reduces forgetting (Target \(-0.5\), Held‑out \(+0.2\)) at the cost of learning (+14.5 Target Overall), indicating over‑regularization when the attention write‑back is frozen.
+\item \textbf{Self‑attention projection is the most stable among LLM choices}: SA Proj.\ achieves high Target Overall \(+23.1\) with minimal forgetting (Target \(-2.3\), Held‑out \(-0.6\)); the conservative variant without \(W_O\) further reduces forgetting (Target \(-0.5\), Held‑out \(+0.2\)) at the cost of learning (+14.5 Target Overall), indicating over‑regularization when the attention write‑back is frozen.